 Bonus Tip: For a spectacular view, visit the Forty-Foot Hole, which is a popular hiking spot during the summer months.
 This unique area in the refuge is Near Lost Lake and features tumbling waterfalls and rock formations in a small gorge where Cache Creek flows through.

 There you have it!
 These are the 5 road trips from Tulsa that we think are perfect for spring and summer.
 Where do you want to take a day trip or weekend getaway around Oklahoma?
 Let us know in the comment section below!
-We’re ready to explore in 2016 so stay tuned to the blog for our next adventure.
+We’re ready to explore so stay tuned to the blog for our next adventure.